iomicroservices/baselink-nuxt/content/services/tradespeople/painter-decorator/plastering.md

 We handle everything from patch repairs and skim coats to full room resurfacing.
 Your decorator will prep the area by cleaning the surface, repairing any damage, and protecting surrounding fixtures and floors.

 #description
 Plaster is applied in multiple layers — from bonding and base coats to a smooth, skimmed finish.
-Whether it’s an old wall in need of restoration or a brand-new space that needs evening out, we leave surfaces clean, level, and ready to decorate.
+Whether it's an old wall in need of restoration or a brand-new space that needs evening out, we leave surfaces clean, level, and ready to decorate.

 #description
 We plaster walls, ceilings and smaller problem areas too — like cracks, dents, and corners.
 You can request work in specific rooms or book as part of a wider decorating project.